syncfusion-content/windowsforms-docs/WindowsForms/Schedule/ScheduleControl.md

 <tr>
 <td>
 ShowWeekNumbers</td><td>
-Indicates whether the week numbers should be displayed in the calendars.</td></tr>
+Indicates whether the week numbers should be displayed in the calendars or not.</td></tr>
 <tr>
 <td>
 Today</td><td>
-Gets / sets the DateTime value for the current day.</td></tr>
+Gets or sets the DateTime value for the current day.</td></tr>
 </table>

 ### Methods